cooklang/spec/proposals/0006-sections.md

 ## Detailed design

-The new syntax for sections introduces `=` as a section identifier repeated at least once, followed by the section name.
+The new syntax for sections introduces `=` as a section identifier repeated at least once, followed by the optional section name.
 Optionally users can mark end of section with `=` repetaed at least once.
 The `= Section` header will be parsed as a block header, and any steps that follow belong to that section until a new section is defined or the file ends.

 ### Grammar Changes